kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 		- **Since the read is synchronized, it cannot be made in parallel**
 - 2nd solution: double check locking singleton pattern
 	- if instance has been created, then I just return it, it is not in the synchronized block then all my reads will be made in parallel.
-	- if instance has not been created, I have ths synchronized blcok on a special key object which will be
+	- if instance has not been created, I have ths synchronized blcok on a special key object which will be static of course
+	- this is a good idea because between the first thread and this one, another thread could have created this instance
 ```
 public class Singleton {
 	private static Singleton instance;